the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 ## How to manage Hybrid teams

-## # Tools for Hybrid Collaboration
+## Communication Tools for Hybrid Collaboration

+- Carefully select tools and technologies that consider inclusivity and the impact on teams.
+- Avoid imposing unsutaible platforms on teams and be open to new options and tools.
+- Ensure virtual meetings have the capacity to accommodate more participants.
+- Follow up with remote attendees after hybrid meetings to address their needs.
-- Proper microphone system for all the in-person groups
+- Set up and use proper microphone system for all the in-person groups, so that those joining remotely can .
-- Proper documentation for both in-person and remote groups.
-Documentation: a shared note taking document or more of a facilitation guide to ensure both groups are included?
+- Proper shared note taking document and/ or facilitation guide for both in-person and remote groups to ensure both groups are included.
+- Establish a platform for asynchronous side chat to facilitate communication.
+- Ensure equal availability and access for both in-person and remote attendees in hybrid events.